caithmac/upsc-digitalgarden/src/site/notes/UPSC/Democracy and Parliamentary form of government same.md

 	- [[UPSC/defection|defection]]/Horse Trading
 ###### Should there be change?
 1. The reasons which were in mind of constituent assembly, at the time formation of constitution are still relevant.
-2. Institution won't make difference unless political culture changes, as suggested by Ambedkar ,"The constitution will work or not, will depend upon the person holding the institutions."
+2. Institution won't make difference unless political culture changes, as suggested by [[UPSC/B.R.
+Ambedkar|B.R.
+Ambedkar]] ,"The constitution will work or not, will depend upon the person holding the institutions."
    > "The constitution will work or not, will depend upon the person holding the institution. "

 3. Presidential system has it own challenge, problem of gridlock.